JConan/jconan.github.io/static/blogs/en/2024-03-15-svelte-5-migration.md

 ---
-title: "Migrating to Svelte 5: A Complete Guide"
+title: 'Migrating to Svelte 5: A Complete Guide'
-description: "Learn how to migrate your Svelte 4 project to Svelte 5 with runes, covering breaking changes and best practices"
+description: 'Learn how to migrate your Svelte 4 project to Svelte 5 with runes, covering breaking changes and best practices'
-date: "2024-03-15"
+date: '2024-03-15'
-author: "Johan Conan"
+author: 'Johan Conan'
-tags: ["Svelte", "Migration", "Web Development", "Runes"]
+tags: ['Svelte', 'Migration', 'Web Development', 'Runes']
-category: "Web Development"
+category: 'Web Development'
 featured: true
 published: true
-excerpt: "A step-by-step guide to migrating from Svelte 4 to Svelte 5, covering runes, breaking changes, and best practices for modern Svelte development."
+excerpt: 'A step-by-step guide to migrating from Svelte 4 to Svelte 5, covering runes, breaking changes, and best practices for modern Svelte development.'
 readingTime: 8
+translation_id: 'svelte-5-migration-2024'
 ---

 # Migrating to Svelte 5: A Complete Guide